 They wanted to personally help in the rebuilding effort, so in 2008 forty-three Seattle area students and adults made the commitment to fly to the Gulf Coast during spring break to build a house.

-“This storm took out families that were working,” Novak said.
+“This storm took everything away from families,” Novak said.
 “Families lost their homes, but that wasn’t all.
 They lost their community because all their friends were gone.
 They lost their jobs because all the jobs were gone.
 All the bad things that can happen to people, happened all at once to entire communities.
 So we thought we’d make one trip and help one family get back into their home.”

 The students spent a week working on the home and a few months later got the word that the Bryant family had been able to move back in thanks in part to their effort.
 Spending a week in the area allowed the group to see the immense level of devastation and how many people were still struggling.

 On the flight home, everyone had the same idea: Let’s keep going!

 “We all realized the enormity of the problem,” said Novak.
 “We saw families without the means to get basic necessities for their children.
 It was horrible.
 It became very personal to all of us.
 We knew we couldn’t fix it all, but if we kept doing our piece and if others stepped up and did their piece – we would accomplish a lot.”